-Dr Radness makes a guest star appearance in an episode of the Wonders of the World podcast hosted by Drew Vahrenkamp.
+Dr Radness makes a guest star appearance in an episode of the Wonders of the World Podcast hosted by Caroline Vahrenkamp.
 Herein they discuss Pompeii and Herculaneum!
-In this special collaboration, Drew and Dr Radness explore just what happens when Mount Vesuvius erupts in 79 CE.
-You can listen to the whole episode here 🙂 The combination of the sultry tones of Drew and the razor sharp intelligence of Dr R is sure not only…
+In this special collaboration, Caroline and Dr Radness explore just what happens when Mount Vesuvius erupts in 79 CE.
+You can listen to the whole episode here 🙂 The combination of the sultry tones of Caroline and the razor sharp intelligence of Dr R is sure not only…

 The eruption of Mount Vesuvius in 79 CE was a tragic natural disaster that saw the deaths of many.